mcastling/mcastling.github.io/NUItutorials/creating-custom-view-controls.md

 #### CreateTransition API

-Its possible to *animate 'scriptable properties'*, by using the `CreateTransition` API from custom view derived classes.
+Its possible to animate 'scriptable properties', by using the `CreateTransition` API from custom view derived classes.

 `CreateTransition` creates a transition effect on the view.